unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 :::tip About the User-Agent used by URL_Checker

-The user agent of the uns.network **URL_Checker** service provider that performs HTML tag or file verification has the user agent token `UNS-URL-Checker-Verification` and the full user agent string is `Mozilla/5.0 (compatible; UNS-URL-Checker-Verification/1.0; <DID>)` where `DID` is the ID of the URL_Checker service provider that performs the verification (such as this official URL_Checkers service provider [`did:unik:unid:fbfbe7d9e8c005f1a9937d9fd17c4ef7da2ff8037a71e6cb7847b302eda4d08a`](https://explorer.uns.network/uniks/08bf335ede1818e222ecd529e0e892190aab62a39ec40492395b825a4f640731)).
+The user agent of the unikname.network **URL_Checker** service provider that performs HTML tag or file verification has the user agent token `UNS-URL-Checker-Verification` and the full user agent string is `Mozilla/5.0 (compatible; UNS-URL-Checker-Verification/1.0; <DID>)` where `DID` is the ID of the URL_Checker service provider that performs the verification (such as this official URL_Checkers service provider [`did:unik:unid:fbfbe7d9e8c005f1a9937d9fd17c4ef7da2ff8037a71e6cb7847b302eda4d08a`](https://explorer.unikname.network/uniks/08bf335ede1818e222ecd529e0e892190aab62a39ec40492395b825a4f640731)).
 :::

 ### Customizing the Unikname Connect screen with your website logo

-While verifying your website URL, the uns.network **URL_Checker** service provider will try to crawl and store your website main logo to display it to your users when they connect with Unikname Connect.
+While verifying your website URL, the unikname.network **URL_Checker** service provider will try to crawl and store your website main logo to display it to your users when they connect with Unikname Connect.

 ## Step 5.
 Check your setup

-Finally check your setup in the uns.network blockchain explorer.
+Finally check your setup in the unikname.network blockchain explorer.

 In the <brand name="uns"/> blockchain explorer you can find all the information related to any @unikname Identifier.

 To check that your organization @unikname identifier has been created correctly:

-Open the [UNS Network explorer](https://explorer.uns.network/) and enter `@organization:my-saas-platform-101` in the search.
+Open the [unikname.network explorer](https://explorer.unikname.network/) and enter `@organization:my-saas-platform-101` in the search.

 <hpicture>![explorer-search-@organization_mycompany](./images/chechunexplorer.png)</hpicture>